Find answers to common questions about the significantly enhanced RYS standards in these FAQs and on the New RYS Standards page.

 •How many hours are required for each new category and competency?
 Show

-Techniques, Training, Practice requires 75 hours; Professional Essentials requires 65 hours; and Anatomy & Physiology and Yoga Humanities require 30 hours each.
+Techniques, Training, Practice requires 75 hours; Professional Essentials requires 50 hours; and Anatomy & Physiology and Yoga Humanities require 30 hours each.
+In addition, another 15 hours can be Elective and spread across any of the 4 categories.
 Each RYS has flexibility within these 4 categories with respect to how to allocate hours across each competency underneath.
-The required assessment of each of the 13 competencies is included in the overarching category hours.
+The required assessment of each of the 12 competencies is included in the overarching category hours.
 View the Common Core Curriculum here.

 •Can my syllabus include topics outside of the categories and competencies of the core curriculum?
 Show